 Service Engine Group

 Multiple SE groups may exist within a cloud.
-A newly created virtual service will be placed on the default SE group, though this can be changed via the VS > Advanced page while creating a VS via the advanced wizard.
-To move an existing virtual service from one SE group to another, the VS must first be disabled, moved, and then re-enabled.
-SE groups provide data plane isolation, therefore moving a VS from one SE group to another is disruptive to existing connections through the virtual service.
+A newly created virtual service will be placed on the default SE group, though this can be changed via the VS > Advanced page while creating a VS. To move an existing virtual service from one SE group to another, the VS must first be disabled, moved, and then re-enabled.
+SE groups provide data-plane isolation.
+Consequently, moving a VS from one SE group to another is disruptive to existing connections through the virtual service.

-At the top right of the Basic Settings tab you can turn on real-time metrics, which will cause SEs in the group to upload SE-related metrics to the Controller once every 5 seconds, as opposed to once per five minutes or longer.
+At the top right of the Basic Settings tab, check the box to turn on real-time metrics, which will cause SEs in the group to upload SE-related metrics to the Controller once every 5 seconds, as opposed to once per five minutes or longer.
 [More info on metrics-upload intervals.]
-After clicking the box, select the duration in minutes for real-time updating to last.
-A value of 0 is interpreted to mean “forever.”
+After clicking the box, select the number of minutes for real-time updating to last.
+The default is 30 minutes; a value of 0 is interpreted to mean “forever.”

 The high availability mode of the SE group controls the behavior of the SE group in the event of an SE failure.
 It also controls how load is scaled across SEs.
 Selecting a particular HA mode will change the settings and options that are exposed in the UI.
 These modes span a spectrum, from use of the fewest virtual machine resources on one end to providing the best high availability on the other.

-- Elastic N + M HA Mode: This default mode permits up to N active SEs to deliver virtual services, with the capacity equivalent of M SEs within the group ready to absorb SE(s) failure(s).
+- Elastic HA N + M HA: This default mode permits up to N active SEs to deliver virtual services, with the capacity equivalent of M SEs within the group ready to absorb SE(s) failure(s).

-- Elastic Active/Active HA Mode: This HA mode distributes virtual services across a minimum of two SEs.
+- Elastic HA Active/Active HA: This HA mode distributes virtual services across a minimum of two SEs.

-For additional considerations for SE high availability, including VS placement, see Overview of Vantage High Availability.
-To compare the above HA modes to those defined prior to Vantage 16.2, see Comparing Past and Present SE Group HA Modes.
+For additional considerations for SE high availability, including VS placement, see Overview of Avi Vantage High Availability.

-- Max Number of Service Engines: Defines the maximum SEs that may be created within an SE group.
-This number, combined with the virtual services per SE setting, dictate the maximum number of virtual services that can be created within an SE group.
+- Max Number of Service Engines — [Default = 10, range = 0-1000] Defines the maximum SEs that may be created within an SE group.
+This number, combined with the virtual services per SE setting, dictates the maximum number of virtual services that can be created within an SE group.
 If this limit is reached, it is possible new virtual services may not be able to be deployed and will show a gray, un-deployed status.
-This setting can be useful to prevent Vantage from consuming too many virtual machines.
+This setting can be useful to prevent Avi Vantage from consuming too many virtual machines.

-- Memory Reserve: Reserving memory ensures an SE will not have contention issues with over-provisioned host hardware.
+- Memory Reserve — [Default is ON] Reserving memory ensures an SE will not have contention issues with over-provisioned host hardware.
 Reserving memory makes that memory unavailable for use by another virtual machine, even when the virtual machine that reserved those resources is powered down.
 Avi strongly recommends reserving memory, as memory contention may randomly overwrite part of the SE memory, destabilizing the system.
 This option is applicable only for deployments in write access mode.
 For deployments in read access mode deployments or no access mode, memory reservation for the SE VM must be configured on the virtualization orchestrator.

-- CPU Reserve: Reserving CPU capacity with a virtualization orchestrator ensures a SE will not have issues with over-provisioned host hardware.
+- CPU Reserve — [Default is OFF] Reserving CPU capacity with a virtualization orchestrator ensures an SE will not have issues with over-provisioned host hardware.
 Reserving CPU cores makes those cores unavailable for use by another virtual machine, even when the virtual machine that reserved those resources is powered down.
 This option is only applicable in write access mode deployments.

 - 10 GB (the absolute minimum allowed), or